We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Chiropractors sometimes recommend sleep ergonomics to help people with chronic neck pain.
 Pillows that support the head, neck, and shoulders may help reduce pain.

-Below is a range of pillows that may be suitable for people with neck pain.
+Below is a range of pillows that may suit people with neck pain.

 Best for adaptable support: Mediflow Water Pillow

-This water-based pillow aims to conform to the shape of the head and neck.
+This water-based pillow conforms to the shape of the head and neck.
 The pillow moves with the sleeper, reducing the need to adjust the pillow throughout sleep.

 It features a hypoallergenic cotton shell, an insulated water pouch, and a polyester fiber layer on top.

-The user can adjust the pillow’s firmness by adding or reducing the amount of water surrounding the fiber fill.
+The user can adjust the pillow’s firmness by adding or reducing the water surrounding the fiber fill.

 Mediflow recommends handwashing this water pillow.